THINGS TO KNOW

 Have you always wanted to have a B&B?

 Absolutely!
-It is something that we started talking about and planning towards 25 years ago!
+It is something that we started talking about and planning towards over 25 years ago!
 We have loved serving OVER 3,500 guests since opening our doors in 2012.

 We reworked our retirement income.
 Can we stay here the rest of our lives?